timwuu/CarND-Capstone/README.md

 The tserver.py uses threading to perform several tasks required in path planning, motion control and traffic light detection.
 The yserver.py is a simplied version without using threading.

+Sending the brake command will release the throttle even if (brake==0).

 ### Original Project Setup - Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).